nbursa/galactic-explorer/README.md

 # Galactic Explorer

-Galactic Explorer is a sci-fi themed platform game where you navigate through different alien worlds to retrieve ancient artifacts that hold the key to saving Earth from an impending disaster.
+Galactic Explorer is a sci-fi-themed platform game where players navigate through different alien worlds to retrieve ancient artifacts that are key to saving Earth from an impending disaster.
 Each level represents a different planet with unique environments, enemies, and challenges.

 ## Table of Contents